a

 Been there recently?

-Built during the 12th century by the Kakatiya rulers, this temple, also known as Rudreshwar Temple, is a marvel of art and architecture.
-It has made its way onto the UNESCO World Heritage Site list because of the sheer brilliance of the technology used in its construction.
-If you are an avid temple traveller, then you may wonder what got the UNESCO tag, as there are larger and better designed temples across India.
+Built during the 12th century by the Kakatiya rulers, this temple also known as Rudreshwara Temple, is a marvellous piece of art and architecture.
+It has made its way into the UNESCO World Heritage Site list by the sheer brilliance of the technology used in its construction.
+If you are an avid temple traveller, then you may wonder what got this temple the UNESCO tag, as there are larger and better designed temples across India.
 That is where the catch is.
-The temple may look like any other temple, but the chief architect Ramappa, after whom the temple is named, made use of an innovative and unique technology called “Sandbox” technology, wherein “floating bricks” are used to reduce the roof weight on the walls, thus making it less likely to collapse during a natural calamity like an earthquake.
+The temple may look like any other temple, but the chief architect Ramappa, after whom the temple is named, made use of an innovative and unique technology called the ‘Sandbox’ technology all those years ago!
+In this technology, ‘floating bricks’ were used to reduce the roof weight on the walls thus making it less likely to collapse during a natural calamity like an earthquake.
 Apart from this masterclass technology, the temple scores high in sculptural ratings too.
-The works on the pillars and the ceiling stand out, as do the beautiful Madanikas in the brackets.
+The works on the pillars and the ceiling stand out and so do the beautiful Madanikas in the brackets.
 The temple can be visited throughout the year.
 Located on the outskirts of Palampet village, the temple is about 14 kilometres away from Mulugu, the district headquarters, and approximately 210 kilometres from Hyderabad.
 Kazipet, approximately 75 kilometres away, is the nearest railway station, and Hyderabad is the nearest air link.

 Nearby Places to See